 Join us to celebrate Patricia Grace’s eighth short story collection, the astonishing Bird Child and Other Stories, as well as her remarkable writing life over almost 50 years.
-In this intimate kōrero with Becky Manawatu, she will discuss her latest book, her approach to writing and how she has collaborated with her talented whānau.
+Patricia will discuss her latest book, her approach to writing and how she has collaborated with her talented whānau in conversation with Donna McLeod.

 Patricia Grace’s first book, Waiariki, was released in 1975, making her the first wāhine Māori to have a short story collection published.
 Almost 50 years later, her eighth short story collection, the astonishing Bird Child and Other Stories, has made its way into the hearts and imaginations of her readers.